To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

 almost as easy (and convenient) as brushing one's teeth before bedtime.

-So one of your evening chores becomes doing the laundry; typically, you won't need to do so more than every other day (if you travel with a partner, you can take turns), washing and rinsing the clothes — often only undergarments and socks — in the sink of your hotel or B&B. Never done laundry by hand?
+So one of your evening chores becomes doing the laundry; typically, you won't need to do so more than every other day (and if you travel with a partner, you can take turns), washing and rinsing the clothes — often only undergarments and socks — in the sink of your hotel or B&B. Never done laundry by hand?
 Whether done by hand or machine, the process is essentially the same (don't forget that washing machines are a fairly recent invention, and limited to the wealthier parts of the world).

 A quick pre-rinse will get some of the dirt out of the clothing before the wash phase begins.
 Fill the sink (or washbasin, or whatever) with water, immerse the clothes, and knead them with the hands, much like preparing dough for bread-making.
 Then drain off the water, squeeze the clothes to remove as much of the dirty water as practical, and set them aside.
 Begin the wash by refilling the sink (but not too full, as the wet clothing will take up a fair bit of space when you return it to the basin) and adding soap or detergent; if using a dry laundry product, ensure that it is well dissolved before continuing.
 Add the wet laundry.
 If the clothes are badly soiled, you might let them soak for a bit at this point (but no more than ten minutes); most of the time that won't be necessary.
 Wash the clothes by kneading them thoroughly.
 If you're trying to remove a stubborn stain, rubbing that portion of the fabric against itself is helpful (when doing this with socks, try slipping them over your hands like mittens).
 Remember that washing is primarily a mechanical process, not a chemical one.
 When the wash water stops getting noticeably dirtier, drain it.
 Then refill the basin with clear water, and rinse the clothes the same way you pre-rinsed them.
 Drain, squeeze out water (wringing the clothes will extract more water, but is more damaging to fabrics), refill, and repeat until the rinse water remains clear.
 You might need several rinses if the clothes were particularly dirty, but two or three usually suffice.
 This entire process, apart from any soaking, should take no more than a few minutes (unless you've let the laundry pile up).